codepath/android_guides/Build-Automation-with-Gradle-and-Jenkins-CI.md

 You'll be creating a new user account on the Jenkins server, linking this account to a new virtual node configuration that runs on that user account, and then configuring your Jenkins job to run on the new node.

-SCREENSHOT: how to do all of that

 ## Configure Your Build Machine
-Whether you are using the default environment or working with a build node, your machine is ready to be customized for Android and Gradle.
+Your machine is ready to be customized for Android and Gradle.
 You'll be re-creating many features of your local development environment.

 You'll need `wget`.
 Check that you've got it: